Find Affordable College Courses

 Master’s Degrees in Astronomy & Astrophysics

 A master's degree in astronomy is offered at 44 colleges in the United States.
-This degree is more popular with male students, and about 29% of recent graduates were from an underrepresented racial-ethnic group.
-Also, 18.2% of astronomy graduates were international students.
+In recent years, the majority of the students getting degrees in this area were male, and 30 were from an underrepresented racial-ethnic group.
+Also, 20.9% of astronomy graduates were international students.

 Education Levels of Astronomy Majors

-In 2020-2021, 187 master's degrees were awarded to astronomy majors.
+During the most recent year for which data is available, 253 people earned their master's degree in astronomy.
 This makes it the 213th most popular master's degree program in the country.

 The following table shows the number of diplomas awarded in astronomy at each degree level.